JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 <p>Exclude the <code>node_modules</code> directory from your version control (Git or otherwise)</p>
 </div>

-The dependencies are any way not needed as one can pull the project without the `node_modules` then from the root of the project run `npm install` to install the dependencies that are listed in the `package.json` file.
+The dependencies are anyway not needed as one can pull the project without the `node_modules` then from the root of the project run `npm install` to install the dependencies that are listed in the `package.json` file.
 We can indeed observe that this file was updated to include `webpack` and `webpack-cli` as `devDependencies`, at the bottom of the file.

 ```json
 {